breadboard-ai/breadboard/packages/llm-starter/docs/api/README.md

 ### The `promptTemplate` node

 Use this node to populate simple handlebar-style templates.
-A reuired input is `template`, which is a string that contains the template prompt template.
+A required input is `template`, which is a string that contains the template prompt template.
 The template can contain zero or more placeholders that will be replaced with values from inputs.
 Specify placeholders as `{{inputName}}` in the template.
 The placeholders in the template must match the inputs wired into this node.
 The node will replace all placeholders with values from the input property bag and pass the result along as the `prompt` output property.

 #### Example: